 With the purpose of mitigating its credit risk the Company may set maximum limits with institutions it collaborates with for the allocation of resources.
-Separate limit may be set for each institution.
+Separate limit may be set for each institution..

-24.1.1 Credit quality analysis
+27.1.1 Credit quality analysis

-The following table contains an analysis of the credit risk exposure of financial instruments for which an ECL allowance is recognised.
+The The following table contains an analysis of the credit risk exposure of financial instruments for which an ECL allowance is recognised.
 The gross carrying amount of financial assets below also represents the Company's maximum exposure to credit risk on these assets, without taking account of any collateral held or other credit enhancements.
+Loan commitments represent the amounts guaranteed.

-Explanation of internal rating grades is included in note 24.1.2.
+Explanation of internal rating grades is included in Note 27.1.2.